Mariam-Ahmed15/Data-Science-Roadmap-IEEEManCSC-2025/Roadmap Into Weeks.md

  ## It's the same roadmap, but divided into weeks with an average studying rate of 6 hours per week.

  ### This roadmap is divided into 4 levels:
- ### 1. Beginner: you get a basic understanding of the prerequisites, data cleaning, and git.
+ ### 1. Stage 1: you get a basic understanding of the prerequisites, data cleaning, and git.
- ### 2. intermediate: learn visualizing, Tableau, SQL, and web scraping.
+ ### 2. Stage 2: learn visualizing, Tableau, SQL, and web scraping.
- ### 3. Advanced: dive into ML and Math
+ ### 3. Stage 3: dive into ML and Math
- ### 4. Master: where we learn DL, CV, and NLP.
+ ### 4. Stage 4: where we learn DL, CV, and NLP.

  <br>